Herbs

 Many herbs are grown for their fragrance and are used in potpourris, sachets, and nosegays; or to scent bath water, candles, oils, or perfumes.
 More than 25% of our modern drugs contain plant extracts as active ingredients, and researchers continue to isolate valuable new medicines from plants and confirm the benefits of those used in traditional folk medicine.

 The optimum growing conditions vary with each individual herb species.
-Some of the herbs familiar to North Americans, such as lavender, rosemary, thyme, bay laurel, marjoram, dill, and oregano are native to the Mediterranean region.
-These herbs grow best in soils with excellent drainage, bright sun, and moderate temperatures.
+Some of the herb types familiar to North Americans, such as lavender, rosemary, thyme, bay laurel, marjoram, dill, and oregano are native to the Mediterranean region.
+These herb types grow best in soils with excellent drainage, bright sun, and moderate temperatures.

 When growing herbs follow these basic guidelines: